ahernp/django-feedreader/doc/overview.rst

    In brackets is number of unread entries.
    Clicking on this number marks them all as read.

-5. Accordion of feed groups.
+5. Feed groups.
-   As well as the group name each button shows the number of unread entries.
+   As well as the group name, each entry shows the number of unread entries.
+   The down-arrows can be clicked to poll all the feeds in the group.

 6. Feed group.
 Shows the feed names.
    These can be individually selected.
-   The down-arrows can be clicked to poll an individual feed or all those in the group.
+   The down-arrows can be clicked to poll an individual feed.

 7. Feeds not in any group.